Canada Work Permits

 - whether the employment of the foreign national is likely to adversely affect the settlement of any labour dispute in progress or the employment of any person involved in the dispute

-HRSDC decision-making process
+ESDC decision-making process

 For instance, in times of low unemployment and labour shortages, the extent to which an employer must advertise a position will be lower than for areas with high unemployment and labour surpluses.

-The HRSDC will also consider whether hiring a foreign worker will result in a skills transfer to Canadians, whether a union is present at the workplace (if the worker will join the union) and whether hiring a foreign worker will affect a labour dispute at a workplace.
+The ESDC will also consider whether hiring a foreign worker will result in a skills transfer to Canadians, whether a union is present at the workplace (if the worker will join the union) and whether hiring a foreign worker will affect a labour dispute at a workplace.

 The employer is notified that the confirmation has been sent to the Visa office.

-This completes HRSDC’s involvement in the work permit process.
+This completes ESDC’s involvement in the work permit process.
 The next step is for Citizenship and Immigration Canada to review and approve (or deny) the foreign worker’s work permit application in the applicable foreign visa office

 Step 2: Worker Applies for Work Permit